 Let yourself go for the house’s major buckwheat pancake, the excellent Annette pancake with truffled jam, pan-fried mushrooms and Beaufort cheese.

 By the way, it’s the very one that made my taste buds quiver while my partner went for the Jeanine based on pan-fried Andouillette de Vire, Emmenthal, apple, onion confit with cider, old-fashioned mustard.

 The asset?
 The very light pancake batter thanks to a very peculiar technic used by the chef, a Breton too, the technic is to hit the batter with both hands to stretch the batter and make it lighter.

-Regarding the crepes, you have to try the famous and very tasty one with homemade chocolate or the one with homemade salted butter caramel.
+Moving on to the crepes, you have to try the famous and very tasty one with homemade chocolate or the one with homemade salted butter caramel.

-In addition to offering delicious buckwheat pancakes and crepes, Brutus gives cider pride of place by becoming the first cider cellar in Paris.
+In addition to porviding delicious buckwheat pancakes and crepes, Brutus gives cider pride of place by becoming the first cider cellar in Paris.
 As a matter of fact, the place has a wonderful list of 21 references of pressure cider bottles as well as a cocktail menu based on cider and perry and some other original ciders such as chestnut cider, a ginger perry or a cider aged in a calvados cask.